barborawolf/stats-tutorials/tutorials/data/README.md

 Data from an [online experiment](https://doi.org/10.1016/j.chb.2013.01.024) about reactions to pictures of insects.
 Ratings of how much each subject would like to kill the insect, for insects of different levels of disgustingness and frighteningness.

+## car_seats

+Various physical dimensions of some people sitting in cars, along with their preferred positioning of the car seat.
+Data collected at the HuMoSim laboratory at the University of Michigan.
+Adapted from the bigger [`seatpos`](https://www.rdocumentation.org/packages/faraway/topics/seatpos) data from the `faraway` package.
+Not to be confused with the [`Carseats`](https://www.rdocumentation.org/packages/ISLR/topics/Carseats) data often used in demonstrations of linear regression in R, which give the sales of child car seats and are made up.

 ## CEOs

 Financial compensation paid to the CEOs of various companies in 2005, in US dollars.
 From the book [Intro Stats](http://catalogue.pearsoned.co.uk/educator/product/Intro-Stats-Pearson-New-International-Edition/9781292022505.page) by De Veaux, Velleman, & Bock (from chapter 5: Understanding and Comparing Distributions).